stealthbomber10/stealthbomber10.github.io/_posts/2018-07-13-internship-advice.md

 You're trying to sell yourself.
 And the key to sales isn't volume, but rather lead generation.
 The better the lead, the better the sale (of you).

+The best "lead" you can get is a personal referral.
+These land you the interview.
+Please pass go and collect 200 dollars.

 I literally got a referral at one of the [FAANG](https://www.investopedia.com/terms/f/faang-stocks.asp) through cold emailing a current employee in one of the [HN jobs](http://hnhiring.me/) threads.

 Here's an example.
 The first interview I got was in mid-September, through my school's career fair.
 My first interview that semester subsequently also led to my first summer internship offer.